Think Before You Plant

-Putting mulch down around your new tree will help insulate roots from heat and cold, retain moisture in the soil, reduce weeds and provides a buffer from mower and line- trimming damage (which happens to be one of the top 10 ways to kill a tree).
+Putting mulch down around your new tree will help insulate roots from heat and cold, retain moisture in the soil, reduce weeds and provides a buffer from mower and line- trimming damage (which is one of the most common ways to kill a tree).
 Be sure not to put mulch down too heavy as it can interfere with the trees ability to breathe and exchange gases.
 Also keep mulch away from the trunk of the tree.
 If it pushes up against the trunk the mulch can retain moisture and that can promote disease development.

 Overwatering is a common mistake, especially with drip systems.
 After the tree is established water deeply as needed, generally a slow drip, soaking the soil 8 to 12 inches and allowing the area to dry out between watering, as you would with a houseplant.
 Watering everyday over a period of time your tree could develop surface roots, root rot or what is referred to as “wet feet”.
 This can cause damage and possibly kill your trees or plants.

 Make sure you know the proper time of year to prune your tree.
 Its is a good idea to start shaping your tree and pruning out any crossover or rubbing branches while it is still young.

 These are just some of the problems that we see when we are on landscapes.
 Many of them could be avoided.